Treating Anger Disorders: Medication For Anger Or Therapy?

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Nearly everyone gets angry sometimes, and occasional feelings of anger can be a normal part of life.
+Getting angry can be normal, as anger is a healthy emotion on its own.
 However, if you or someone you know has frequent angry outbursts, taking an anger disorder test might be helpful in determining whether this behavior is a symptom of underlying mental health disorders.

 Inappropriate anger can be a common psychological issue, and multiple effective treatment options may be available, including therapy and various types of medication for feelings of anger.
 Online therapy with mental health professionals may also be an available way to get the mental health help you deserve.